 - Ensuring consistency between contemporaneous notes and the statement

 - Demonstrating continuity of evidence in the statement

 - Writing in a clear, concise and accessible manner

-- Analysing the structure, content and style of a statement or a statement
+- Analysing the structure, content and style of a statement or report

 - Practical exercises and critiquing of statements to demonstrate best practice

-- Using objective competency criteria to assess statement writing or statements
+- Using objective competency criteria to assess statement writing or report

 - Considering the formalities and requirements in the Criminal Procedure Rules.